benchristel/benchristel.github.io/_posts/2018-08-23-the-bowling-kata-in-verse.md

 narrative to highlight where each step fits in the TDD cycle.

 If you don't mind spoilers, you can see [the half-finished kata here](/assets/bowling-kata/finished.html) (click the `RUN` button to see the program in action).
+You can also edit the code on that page, so you can try your own solution or follow along with mine.

 ## The Problem